Maldives wins airport dispute with India's GMR

-SINGAPORE/MALE (Reuters) - The Maldives has won a court case allowing it to cancel a $511 million airport development contract with India’s GMR Infrastructure, clearing the way for it to take over its main airport.
+SINGAPORE/MALE (Reuters) - The Maldives has won a court case allowing it to cancel a $511 million airport development contract with India’s GMR Infrastructure (GMRI.NS), clearing the way for it to take over its main airport.

 The contract for Ibrahim Nasir International Airport, agreed in 2010, was the largest foreign investment in the south Asian tropical island chain famous for its luxury beach resorts popular with honeymooners and scuba divers.